-VISION ONLINE SERVICES IS CHANGING - The website your Practice uses for online patient services is changing.
-When your practice switches to the new service, you must migrate from www.myvisiononline.co.uk account to the new service www.patient-services.co.uk .
+VISION ONLINE SERVICES HAS CHANGED - The website your Practice uses for online patient services has changed.
+When your practice switched to the new service, you were required to migrate from www.myvisiononline.co.uk account to the new service www.patient-services.co.uk .
 Please see 'Vision Online Services is Changing' link in 'Further Information' which is on the Practice website homepage for full details or call in to the Health Centre.

 TEXT MESSAGING - NOTICE TO PATIENTS - Keith Health Centre will soon be introducing Text Messaging.
 Please ensure that you inform Reception staff of your up to date mobile phone number.
 If you wish to OPT OUT of this service , please let Reception staff know

 Keith Health Centre August Newsletter now available to view on-line or pick up a copy from the Health Centre- Read about Dr Thomason's retirement, Flu Clinic Date and Late Surgery information amongst other items.

 Important Change to Appointment System- 'Emergency Triage'